alerta/alerta-docs/_build/html/_sources/faq.rst.txt

 Alerts are meant to auto-close when a corresponding `normal` or `cleared` alert is received for that event-resource combination.
-If no `normal` alert exists for a particular event (which may be the case for alerts from log files, for example) then the alert will be deleted when the timeout period has expired.
+If no `normal` alert exists for a particular event (which may be the case for alerts from log files or SNMP traps, for example) then the alert will be deleted when the timeout period has expired.
 Alerts timeout after 1 day by default but that is configurable on a per-alert basis.

 If, as an operator, you want to remove an event from view then you can either `ack` the alert or DELETE it.
 If the alert is DELETED a